grassharper/monitoring-plugins/README.md

-# monitoring-rabbitmq
+# monitoring-plugins
-A set of Nagios/Icinga plugins useful for monitoring RabbitMQ
+A set of Nagios/Icinga useful plugins

 ## Installation
 Just drop it in your NRPE or Icinga/Nagios plugins directory.